 • to manage and administer the relationships, such as those with a learning centre;

-• to comply with our legal obligations and with instructions from 3rd parties or regulators such as Ofqual, court orders or protect our legal interests.
+• to comply with our legal obligations and with instructions from 3rd parties or regulators, court orders or protect our legal interests.

 • to notify you about changes to our services and to otherwise communicate with you; for example, we will use your contact details in order to respond to any queries that you submit to us;